 Overall: 64.5 cm (25 3/8 in.); Head: 11.4 cm (4 1/2 in.)

 Gift of Mr. and Mrs. John L. Severance 1916.1589

 The mace was primarily a weapon for mounted warriors in both actual combat and courtly contests.
 For this reason it was regarded as a knightly weapon.
 Arming oneself with a mace had gradually taken on significance among the nobility and commanding officers.
-It eventually came to be considered a badge of rank, as this decorated example certainly was, to be carried by its owner in parades and other ceremonial occasions.
+It eventually came to be considered a badge of rank, to be carried by its owner in parades and other ceremonial occasions, as this decorated example certainly was.